 What Are Unlawful Grounds for Termination?

 One of the most common types of wrongful termination stems from discrimination.
-Legally, “discrimination” means that you suffered an employment consequence (like termination) because you are a member of a “protected class,” such as:
+Legally, “discrimination” means that you suffered an "adverse employment action" because you are a member of a “protected class,” such as:

 - Sexual orientation